jhorey/pydata/README.md

 - Ok installation finished!
 - Then the user reads about "bokeh-server".
 Starting bokeh-server throws an error because the user needs to install Redis.
 - Ok install Redis via apt-get or yum.
+Oh, it turns out that you're running Ubuntu 12.04 which comes with an older version of Redis.
+You'll have to grab a newer version by manually adding a PPA.
 - Now finally, they can create a few plots and serve them via bokeh
 - But he's just getting started and would like some examples, ideally some that he can just clone & run.